-The Executive Committee consists of the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), the Chief Human Resources Officer (CHRO) and four Division Presidents.
+The Executive Committee consists of the Chief Executive Officer (CEO), the Chief Financial Officer (CFO), the Chief Human Resources Officer (CHRO) and the Division Presidents.

 The Board of Directors delegates executive management powers to the CEO.
-The CEO delegates the appropriate powers to the members of the Executive Committee.
+The CEO delegates the appropriate powers to the members of the Executive Committee (EC).
 The Division Presidents define and attain business targets for their respective divisions in accordance with group-wide goals.
 The Board of Directors and Organization Regulations govern, among other things, the transfer of responsibilities from the Board of Directors to the CEO (the regulations can be viewed at www.sulzer.com/governance, under "Regulations").
 There are no management contracts with third parties.
 None of the Executive Committee members has a contract with a notice period exceeding 12 months.
-The members of the Executive Committee and their CVs can be viewed at www.sulzer.com/management.
+The members of the Executive Committee and their CVs can be viewed below.
+In the course of the medmix spin-off, Girts Cimermans became the CEO of medmix Ltd and left the Executive Committee of Sulzer Ltd as of September 20, 2021.